cecarlsen/dk.cec.plot/README.md

 ## Installment

-Plot is contained in a custom Unity package.
-Download the whole reposity and place the folder inside */Packages* in your Unity project.
-Then have a look at the scenes inside */Packages/Plot/Samples*.
+This repository is structed as a custom Unity package, just download the entire thing and place the folder inside */Packages* in your Unity project.

 ### Package dependencies